0x00019913/0x00019913/_posts/2017-03-08-meshy-design-notes.markdown

 The base code for <a href="https://0x00019913.github.io/meshy/">meshy</a> descends from a very crude mesh slicing visualizer I wrote to get in the mood for a job interview (based on <a href="http://www.dainf.ct.utfpr.edu.br/~murilo/public/CAD-slicing.pdf">this here paper</a>); this thing imported STL files, turned them into slices, and did nothing else.
 Thus, the STL format originally informed the internal data structure.

+Firstly, a note about Javascript: every vertex is stored as a `THREE.Vector3` object, which Javascript makes available through a reference.
+You can copy references: given a vertex `v`, you can do `var vp = v;`, so now `vp` will reference the same object.
+When I say "duplicated vertices" in the following, I mean distinct `THREE.Vector3` objects with the same coordinate values.
+You can manually diplicate `v` through `v.clone()`.

 ### Importing

-Binary STL files, <a href="https://en.wikipedia.org/wiki/STL_(file_format)">as detailed on Wikipedia</a>, are little more than an array of binary `normal`, `vertex`, `vertex`, `vertex` blocks - four 3-vectors, each made of 32-bit floats.
-A given vertex will be repeated for each face that contains it - this is a wee bit inefficient.
+A binary STL file, <a href="https://en.wikipedia.org/wiki/STL_(file_format)">as detailed on Wikipedia</a>, is little more than an array of binary `normal`, `vertex`, `vertex`, `vertex` blocks - four 3-vectors, each made of 32-bit floats.
+A given vertex will be repeated for each face that contains it - this is a wee bit inefficient, but it makes for a simple format.
 In terms of importing an STL file into an application, I ended up with an array of `Triangle` objects, each with a normal and three vertices (again, repeated).

 OBJ, meanwhile, is a <a href="https://en.wikipedia.org/wiki/Wavefront_.obj_file">much more complicated ASCII format</a>.
 Just for geometry, it goes something like: